 It’s important to understand that identity theft can happen to anyone at any time.
 What we call your identity is the total collection of your PII.
 This is the information thieves use when you experience a stolen identity.
 When they gain access to this information, they have the ability to, in essence, become you.
 If any of this information is stolen, we consider this a personal breach of your identity.

-What could an identity thief do with your PII?
+an identity thief do with your PII?

 One of the first questions a victim of identity theft asks themselves is, “Why would someone want my identity?”
 For an identity thief, opening credit cards in your name, making fraudulent purchases, or using your personal information when being questioned by the police are just a part of a long list of what they are able to do with your stolen identity.
 They might: